Sexual ethics: Public decency

 Legal and social dress codes are often related to sexuality.
 In the United States, there are many rules against nudity.
 An individual cannot be naked even on their own property if the public can see them.
 These laws are often considered a violation to the constitution regarding freedom of expression.
 Nevertheless, Hawaii, Texas, New York, Maine, and Ohio allow all women to go topless at all locations that let men be shirtless.
-In California it is not illegal to hike in the nude, however it is frowned upon.
+In California it is not illegal to hike in the nude, however it may be frowned upon or considered shocking.
 Also in state parks it is legal to sunbathe in the nude unless a private citizen complains then the individual is to be removed from the premise by force if the individual does not comply.

-Breastfeeding in public is sometimes considered wrong and mothers are encouraged to either cover themselves in a blanket or go to the restroom to breastfeed their newborn.
-In many circumstances the appropriateness of public breastfeeding is determined by the mother's judgment.
-There are no actual laws that prohibit the action of breastfeeding in public except two places in Illinois and Missouri.
+Breastfeeding in public is sometimes considered taboo, and mothers are encouraged to either cover themselves in a blanket or go to the restroom to breastfeed their newborn.
+In many circumstances the appropriateness of public breastfeeding is left to be determined by the mother's judgment.
+There do, however, exist laws prohibiting the action of breastfeeding in public, notably in jurisdictions of Illinois and Missouri.